 Do not nurse children on your lap or sit very close to them for long periods of time.
 You may cuddle or hold them for a few minutes each day and they may stay in the same room as you.

-From a practical standpoint, iodine-125 seeds produce radiation for about one year.
+From a practical standpoint, iodine-125 seeds produce radiation for about 1 year.
 After this time the seeds are virtually inert and remain in the prostate gland, without causing any problem.

-The guidance from the International Commission on Radiological Protection (ICRP) recommends that burial, rather than cremation is performed, if death occurs within two years of the iodine seed implant.
+The guidance from the International Commission on Radiological Protection (ICRP) recommends that burial, rather than cremation is performed, if death occurs within 2 years of the iodine seed implant.

 After a seed implant you will see your clinical oncologist and urologist on a regular basis.
 Both specialist doctors will work together to provide you with the best care possible.
 The follow-up schedule usually includes a visit every three to six months for the first five years, to check treatment progress.
 You may have a physical examination and blood tests during these visits.

-We will send you an appointment for review in 4 to 6 weeks after your implant to come to the clinic at The Christie.
-This visit may include a CT scan which allows us to ensure the quality of our implants remains of a high standard.
+We will send you an appointment for review 6 weeks after your implant to come to the clinic at The Christie.
+This visit will include a CT scan which allows us to ensure the quality of our implants remains of a high standard.
 The scan does not tell us how effective the treatment is.
 This will be assessed primarily from your PSA blood tests which will be checked regularly.
 The clinic visit may take up to 2 hours.